-One way to quantify simply the calculated model results is with the concept of ozone depletion potential, relating computed ozone change to results for a reference compound.
-CFC-11 is chosen because it is one of the most important contributors to the observed stratospheric chlorine abundance.
-The calculated ozone depletion potentials are closely related to the calculated stratospheric inorganic chlorine abundance and depend on kinetic and spectroscopic properties of the CFCs and HCFCs.
+One way to quantify simply the calculated model results is with the concept of ozone depletion potential (ODP), relating computed ozone change of a compound of interest to results for a reference compound.
+CFC-11 is chosen for the reference because it is one of the most important contributors to the observed stratospheric chlorine abundance.
+These calculated ozone depletion potentials are also closely related to the calculated stratospheric inorganic chlorine abundance and depend on kinetic and spectroscopic properties of the CFCs and HCFCs.